gwongwen/stm32wle5_rtos_vpth/README.md

-# Code for Sastress Project : test of STM32 ADC and BME280 sensor
+# Code for 6Sens Project : test of STM32 ADC and BME280 sensor

 ## Overview
 This first code allow us to convert a voltage and add processing to it: